Bit-Nation/Pangea-Docs/README.md

 # BITNATION and Pangea Docs and Contributor Guidelines

-The community is one of the driving forces of BITNATION.
+:v: The community is one of the driving forces of BITNATION.
 To be resilient, we need a decentralised community of contributors, as much as a decentralised technology.
 It doesn’t matter what your profession is, your skill level, your nationality, age, education or gender.
-Everyone is welcome to join in to help make BITNATION and our Pangea software a success that changes the status quo of governance.
+Everyone is welcome to join in to help make BITNATION and our Pangea software a success that changes the status quo of governance. :earth_americas::earth_asia::earth_africa:

 To get to know us, the best place to start is through: